 Mediastinal lymphadenopathy is the swelling of the lymph nodes in the chest cavity.
-It is a symptom of various diseases and can be benign or malignant.
+It is a symptom of various conditions and can be benign or malignant.

 Mediastinal lymphadenopathy is a condition where the lymph nodes in the mediastinum, the central part of the chest cavity between the lungs, become enlarged.